connctd/docs/docs/content/graphql/units.md

 ### Constraints

 Constraints allow you to search for units with certain criteria.
-There exist different criteries that can be applied like *unitConstraint, unitPropertyConstraint, unitSubjectConstraint, unitChildConstraint, unitParentConstraint and unitThingConstraints*.
+There exist different criteria that can be applied like *unitConstraint, unitPropertyConstraint, unitSubjectConstraint, unitChildConstraint, unitParentConstraint and unitThingConstraints*.
 The following query returns all units that have at least on thing that is SWITCHABLE.

 ### Example 2